 McFarland contends that the bankruptcy court improperly denied him his Seventh Amendment right to a jury trial.
-McFarland relies on the Supreme Court's decision in Granfinanciera, which recognized a defendant's right to jury trial in a fraudulent conveyance action asserted under § 548.
-492 U.S. at 64, 109 S.Ct. at 2802.
-The bankruptcy court distinguished Granfinanciera on the basis that the only issue before the court was standing and declined to apply Granfinanciera because that decision was published after the bankruptcy court had announced its findings of difference between the two statutes is the point at which the two years begins to run.
+As we have already noted, Granfinanciera states that a litigant in a fraudulent conveyance action asserted under § 548 has a Seventh Amendment right to a jury trial.
+See supra text accompanying note 7.
+The bankruptcy court distinguished Granfinanciera on the basis that the only issue before the court was standing and declined to apply Granfinanciera because that decision was published after the bankruptcy court had announced its findings of fact and conclusions of law.